syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 }
 {% endhighlight %}

-The following screenshot shows how the SfdataGrid is loaded with specific height and width.
+The following screenshot shows how the SfDataGrid is loaded with specific height and width.

 ![](SfDataGrid_images/Loading_with specific_height_and_width.png)